Not Everyone Wins with LLMs: Behavioral Patterns and Pedagogical Implications for AI Literacy in Programmatic Data Science: Related Works

 Beyond interface design, many efforts have explored mining logs of user interactions to derive useful insights.
 For example, recent works have explored logging and learning analytics in Jupyter notebooks to track students' interactions with a chatbot AI \cite{Valle-Torre2025-zi} or log novices' data science workflow \cite{Zhao2024-sk}.
-These approaches highlight the promise of leveraging naturally occurring clickstreams to study novice reasoning at scale~\cite{claypool2001inferring, hijikata_implicit_2004, huang_improving_2012, chen2025need}, but also the challenges: raw logs are noisy, fragmented, and difficult to interpret without additional semantic structure e.g., a long pause may indicate either confusion or deep focus.
-To enable higher-level reasoning, we take inspiration from recent work, to extract more \emph{semantically meaningful insights from the raw logs} by utilizing LLMs' reasoning and Theory-of-Mind capabilities for reasoning process~\cite{viswanathan2024large, rabinowitz2018machine, kosinski2024evaluating, strachan2024testing}.
-To this end, we propose to combine log-based methods with behavior-grounded coding to identify success and failure patterns in AI-assisted notebook tasks, and identifying needed AI skills from the analysis.
-By semantically enriching logs into user story episodes and mapping them to concrete challenges, we aim to advance understanding of \emph{why} some learners succeed while others fail, and what kinds of competencies need to be taught (\cref{susbec:class-effect}, \ref{subsec:ai-lo}).
+These approaches highlight the promise of leveraging naturally occurring clickstreams to study novice reasoning at scale~\cite{claypool2001inferring, hijikata_implicit_2004, huang_improving_2012, chen2025need}, but also the challenges: raw logs are noisy, fragmented, and difficult to interpret without additional semantic structure, e.g., a long pause may indicate either confusion or deep focus.
+To enable higher-level reasoning, we extract more \emph{semantically meaningful insights from the raw logs} by utilizing LLMs' reasoning and Theory-of-Mind capabilities, inspired by recent work~\cite{viswanathan2024large, rabinowitz2018machine, kosinski2024evaluating, strachan2024testing}.
+We propose to combine log-based methods with behavior-grounded coding to identify success and failure patterns and identify needed AI skills.
+By semantically enriching logs into user story episodes, we aim to advance understanding of \emph{why} some learners succeed while others fail, and what competencies need to be taught (\cref{subsec:class-effect}).